holgerson97/terraform-eks-fargate-cluster/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
-name: "\1F680 Feature request"
+name: "\U0001F680 Feature request"
 about: Create an issue to request a new feature
 title: ''
-labels: feature_request
+labels: enhancement
 assigness: ''

 ---